 Instead of the regular player image, the menu shows an actual 3D model and lets you preview your changes in real time.

 You can change the skybox in game using the sv_skyname command (for example, with CVAR_SET_STRING).
-This change is stored in savegames and restored on load.
+This change stores in savegames and restores on loading.
 You can also use the skyname command to change the skybox only on the local client.
-In this case, the change cannot be saved.
+In this case, the change can not be saved.

 Xash3D fixes the annoying twitching of monsters that are travelling in trains and on elevators.
 This fix works in all mods and is unrelated to some mods’ similar efforts, such as the one in the latest versions of SoHL: Custom Build.